andywer/webpack-blocks/README.md

 ## Feedback?

+Found a bug?
+Wrote some webpack block you want to share?
 You are welcome!
 Feel free to open an 👉 [issue](https://github.com/andywer/webpack-blocks/issues).